15 Transferable Skills That Employers Want in 2023

 Struggling to work the right skills into your own resume?
-Teal's Resume Builder will help you craft a standout document that includes a compelling skills section.
+Teal's AI Resume Builder will help you craft a standout document that includes a compelling skills section.

-Use Teal’s Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
+Use Teal’s AI Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
 Make sure to add any relevant experience to your customized resume and to your application answers.